richard-gebbia/core-api-haskell/README.md

   subscribed to.
 - **event**: This is the event to subscribe to.
-An event is similar to the concept from event-driven OOP, except that it *only* exists to represent *points in time*, so it cannot "carry" any data with it.
+An event is similar to the concept from event-driven OOP, except that it *only* exists to represent *a point in time*, so it cannot "carry" any data with it.
 - **xform**: This is a function that gets called when the event specified by `event` occurs.
 A the time of the `event`, a value of type `a` will be read from the given `inPlace`, and that `a` will be given to `xform`.
 The result of